NaaVRE/website/docs/readiness_levels/vol2bird/product_overview.md

 sidebar_position: 1
 title: Vol2bird virtual lab
 ---
-### Easy processing of weather radar data to vertical profiles of birds.
+### RAVRE: Easy processing of weather radar data to vertical profiles of bird migration.

-**Conceptual description:** The Vol2bird virtual lab streamlines the extraction of bird migration data from weather radar data.
+**Conceptual description:** The RAVRE virtual lab simplifies the process of extracting bird migration data from weather radar data.
 By automatically importing data from an API and converting it into a suitable format, the lab feeds the Vol2bird algorithm.
 This algorithm then generates detailed vertical profiles of bird migration and other biological scatterers.
 The virtual lab simplifies the use of Vol2bird by providing a user-friendly interface, making advanced bird migration research accessible to a wider audience.